themesberg/flowbite/content/getting-started/quickstart.md

 The quickest way to get started working with FlowBite is to simply include the CSS and JavaScript into your project via CDN.

-Require the following stylesheet stylesheet inside the `head` tag:
+Require the following stylesheet inside the `head` tag:

 ```html
 <link rel="stylesheet" href="https://cdnjs.cloudflare.com/ajax/libs/prism/1.24.1/themes/prism.min.css" />